Manifaust/k8s-custom-resources-learning-aid/05_basic_controller.md

 You've just implemented a service where users can query the weather using a k8s resource, can you believe it?

 # Exercises
 * Use `kubebuilder create` to create another controller and CRD, call it WeatherWarning.
-This resource will read the status of a specific WeatherCheck resource, and if the temperature cold then a specified value, then it'll log a warning.
+This resource will read the status of a specific WeatherCheck resource, and if the temperature is colder than a configured value, then it'll log a warning.
 Using a new CRD/controller to act on information from another resource is a common pattern for providing additional services while maintaining loose coupling between components.